The EU GDPR – General Data Protection Regulation

 GDPR – EU General Data Protection Regulation

 Essentially, GDPR is about protecting privacy.
-Any company doing business in the EU must be transparent about the use of personal information.
+Any company doing business in the EU or with EU citizens must be transparent about the use of personal information.

 - Only collect information that you need.
 Don’t ask for the phone number if you really have no intention of calling the customer/client.
 If you do intend to call, explain why.

 - If a third party requires the data for some reason, explain what it’s for.

 - You need to indicate how long the data will be stored.

 - There must be some way for users to delete their information from the database if they choose to.
 Members of the EU have the “right to be forgotten.”